 If you think you know how the political world is trending on the subject of Presidential impeachment, it makes sense to put a few dollars on your hunch.
 However, to do so, you’ve got to know where to legally bet on impeachment odds in the first place, so read on to find out!

 Is It Legal To Bet On Presidential Impeachment?

 Yes, you can wager on Presidential impeachment at any reputable sportsbook that offers lines on it.
 However, we have yet to find the opportunity to do so at any domestic US betting sites or brick-and-mortar venues, as political betting seems to be shunned (or even legally banned) by US-regulated sportsbooks.
 As a result, your best option is to use an offshore election betting site in order to get in on the action.

 There are no federal online gambling laws that make it a crime to place bets on politics or to do so at offshore betting sites that are operating legally within the industry.
-Both CT and WA do have state laws prohibiting all forms of online gambling, but those laws are not historically enforced, and we’re not aware of a single resident ever being “impeached” for gambling over the Internet.
+Washington state does have laws prohibiting all forms of online gambling, but those are not historically enforced, and we’re not aware of a single WA resident ever being “impeached” for gambling over the Internet.
 However, when you wager online in these states, understand that you do so at your own risk.

 Best Legal Online Sportsbooks To Bet On Presidential Impeachment